 Private schools are present in all of the country's larger cities (Paphos, Nicosia, Limassol and Larnaca), but the curriculum taught and the standard upheld in each of the institutions vary considerably.

 Private schools in Cyprus can be costly, with tuition depending on the age of the child and the requirements of the school.
-Parents should also anticipate supplementary costs like registration and enrolment fees, books, uniforms and school bus expenses.
+Parents should also anticipate supplementary costs such as registration and enrolment fees, books, uniforms, lunch and school bus expenses.

-►For more on finding the perfect home on the island see Accommodation in Cyprus
+►For tips on finding the perfect home on the island, see Accommodation in Cyprus

 Are you an expat living in Cyprus?